luisarizmendi/openshift-edge-demos/demos/ztp/README.md

 ## Preparation and Requirements

-This demo will require the same preparation time than actual delivery.
+This demo will require almost the same preparation time than actual delivery.
 Additionally, there are key considerations that may impact both how and what you use to present the demo, so please review the preparation document carefully.

 Refer to the [Preparation and Requirements Guide](doc/00-preparation.md) for detailed setup instructions.